Where Time Stood Still: Development

-Reviews
+Ports

+The Atari ST and ZX Spectrum versions are monochrome while the MS-DOS version uses four-color CGA.
+The MS-DOS version has no music, with sounds limited to PC speaker beeps and clicks.

+Reception

 Sinclair User: "Cancel all plans for a fortnight.
 Dash down to the shop.
 Pick up a copy of WHERE TIME STOOD STILL.
 Buy a 128K Spectrum if you haven't already got one.
 Lock yourself in your room and prepare to play the most exciting game you've ever seen on the Spectrum."

 Your Sinclair: "A superb arcade adventure..."

+Legacy

+Fan-made ports were released for the Amiga in July 2014 and CD32 in December 2014.
+They were converted from the Atari ST with enhancements not present in other versions.